-What are three bad habits that will kill your spiritual growth as a Christian and stunt your faith?
+What are five bad habits that will kill your spiritual growth as a Christian and stunt your faith?
 What things can you think of?

 A Bad Temper